ykarbaschi/donation-analytics/README.md

 To calculate running percentile, I have the idea of using a minHeap and maxHeap given from famous problem of median of a stream.
 The next percentile always would be at the root of minHeap.
 The runtime woulde be O(2*logn) for insertion and O(1) for getting the percentile.
 However, I couldn't get a chance to implement it carefully.
 Instead I implmented a sorted list by adding new elements in correct position using binary search.
 It has O(logn + n) insertion time and O(1) to get percentile.

 ## Software Design
 I had a minimalistic view to only store what is really needed for this special report.
-However, if any new report needed it can be written and plugged in whitout touching the existing code (Open Closed Principle).
+I rigorously validate incoming data to make sure for better performance and security.
+I followed exactly the input standards from FEC table.
+For example, I check length of incoming input(as a  char[] not more than 577 and filter any invalid field using different accurate regex strings.
+However, if any new report needed differnt validator can be written and plugged in whitout touching the existing code (Open Closed Principle).

 (main class) ```RepeatDonorDriver``` needs (interface)```InputValidator``` and ```RepeatDonorReporter``` and (interface)```ReportStreamer```.
 ```RepeatDonationInputValidator``` implmented ```inputValidator``` with details from assignment defenition and FEC tables which validates incoming data and extract needed field with proper formatting.